Apulian vase painting: Red-figure pottery

 Apulian vase painting was the leading South Italian vase painting tradition between 430 and 300 BC.
 Of the circa 20,000 surviving specimens of Italian red-figure vases, about half are from Apulian production, while the rest are from the four other centres of production, Paestum, Campania, Lucania and Sicily.

-The main production centre for Apulian vases was at Taras, the only large Greek polis in Apulia.
+The main production centre for Apulian vases was at Taras, the only large Greek polis in Messapia.
 Two styles, the "Plain Style" and the "Ornate Style" (sometimes "Rich Style") are distinguished.
 The first largely eschews additional colouring and was mostly used for the decoration of bell kraters, colonet kraters and smaller vessels.
 Their decoration is quite simple, the pictorial compositions usually include one to four figures (e.g., works by Sisyphus Painter, Tarporley Painter).
 The motifs focus on mythical subjects, but also include women's heads, warriors in scenes of battle or departure, and dionysiac thiasos imagery.
 The backs usually have images of cloaked youths.
 After the middle of the fourth century, the simple style became increasingly similar to the ornate one (see, e.g., the Varrese Painter).

 Rhyton in the shape of an African's head, circa 320 BC.
 Paris, Bibliothèque Nationale, Cabinet des Médailles.

 The artists of the Ornate Style preferred bigger vessels with space for larger images, such as volute kraters, amphorae, loutrophoroi and hydriai.
 Compositions contained up to 20 figures, often arranged in two or more registers.
 The figures frequently appear to be floating.
 Colouring was used copiously, especially red, gold/yellow and white.
 While ornamentation had originally been relatively simple, from the mid-fourth century BC onwards, painters increasingly placed rich vegetal ornaments, especially on the necks and sides of vases.
 At the same time, simple perspective depictions of architecture, especially of "Underworld Palaces" (naiskoi) became common.
 From about 360 BC, a common motif was grave scenes showing individuals performing offerings at a stylised grave or pillar.
 Important representatives painters include the Ilioupersis Painter, the Darius Painter and the Baltimore Painter.